medizininformatik-initiative/NUM_CON_MON/README.md

 ## **Deployment**

+For deployment purposes, it is essential to distinguish between the DIC FHIR server and the DSF FHIR server.
+The DIC FHIR server houses all CDS-related FHIR resources.
+In contrast, the DSF FHIR server, alongside BPE, constitutes a primary component of the DSF, containing the necessary FHIR resources for the DSF process workflow.

 ### **1. Evaluate Measure**

 Execute the `evaluate-measure.sh` script, passing the URL of the FHIR server as a parameter.
 If no URL is provided,